zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 Now let us create an agent that leverages this tool.

-We use the CodeAgent, which is transformers.agents’ main agent class: an agent that writes actions in code and can iterate on previous output according to the ReAct framework.
+We use the `CodeAgent`, which is transformers.agents’ main agent class: an agent that writes actions in code and can iterate on previous output according to the ReAct framework.

 The model is the LLM that powers the agent system.
-HfModel allows you to call LLMs using HF’s Inference API, either via Serverless or Dedicated endpoint, but you could also use any proprietary API.
+HfApiModel allows you to call LLMs using HF’s Inference API, either via Serverless or Dedicated endpoint, but you could also use any proprietary API.

 ```py
 from smolagents import CodeAgent, HfApiModel